 The \$500 George and Lottie Cook Memorial Scholarship is awarded annually to an NS student enrolled in the first or second year of any program of study at NSAC.
 Selection criteria include academic performance and financial need.
-Applications must be submitted to the NSAC Awards Office no later than October 5.
+No application is required.